 - Nosebleeds, runny nose, loss of smell, and trouble swallowing if snorted

-Over time, the body will start to rely on having cocaine in its system.
+Over time, the body will start relying on cocaine in its system.
 This will make it more difficult for the user to sleep and think cognitively.
 Memory loss and coordination issues are common in long-time cocaine users.
-Cocaine use also makes regular, long-time users more at risk for heart, lung, and stomach diseases and conditions.
+Cocaine use also puts regular, long-time users at risk for heart, lung, and stomach diseases and conditions.

 Signs of Cocaine Use